 Welcome to part one of the Expert guide to conspiracy theories, a new series from The Conversation’s Anthill podcast.
-Over five episodes we explore why people believe in conspiracy theories, how they spread and how dangerous they are.
+Over six episodes we explore why people believe in conspiracy theories, how they spread and how dangerous they are.

 There are a lot of conspiracy theories out there.
 Some are bizarre – like the idea that Elvis faked his own death.
 Or that Britain’s royal family are actually shape-shifting alien lizards.
 A growing number of people believe the world is flat.

 A lot of conspiracy theories relate to politics.
 That 9/11 was orchestrated by the US government so it could start wars in the Middle East.
 That powerful groups like the Illuminati are pulling the strings behind the scenes, plotting to establish a New World Order.
 Or that the new coronavirus is a bio-weapon engineered by the CIA.

 Part one of the series explores what these many different ideas have in common and grapples with what actually makes something a conspiracy theory.
 We speak to Peter Knight, professor of American studies at the University of Manchester.
 He says there are three important characteristics to conspiracy theories:

 The three basic assumptions are first, that nothing happens by accident.
 The idea that in history, there are no coincidences, no cock-ups.
 The second idea is that nothing is as it seems.
 The suggestion that you need to look beneath the surface to detect the actions and the intentions of the evil conspirators.
 And the third idea is that everything is connected.

 One of the difficulties with defining conspiracy theories is the fact that history is littered with real plots and conspiracies.
 Jovan Byford, senior lecturer in social psychology at the Open University, tells us how to spot the difference.